you-zhou/notes/dev.md

 ##### executing modules as scripts
 Put execution statements inside `if __name__ == "__main__":`.
-Then it will ONLY be executed when
+Then it will ONLY be executed when the module is ran as a script.
 ```python
 if __name__ == "__main__":
 	import sys